The Easiest Way to Peel Butternut Squash Is by Microwaving It

 A Good Source of Potassium

 Why bother if it takes so much work to prepare?
-Aren't their other produce that are easier to prepare?
+Aren't there other produce that are easier to prepare?
 First, it tastes so good.
-Unlike some winter squash which can be bitter, it has a pleasant, sweet flavor.
-It is versatile and can be added to salads, stews, side dishes--you name it!
+Unlike some winter squash, which can be bitter, it has a pleasant, sweet flavor.
+It is versatile and can be added to salads, stews, side dishes—you name it!

 If you suffer from low potassium, can't or don't want to take supplements, add butternut squash to your diet.
 One cup cooked squash contains 696 mg. of potassium.
 For some people it is easiest to get nutrients from food than supplements for a variety of reasons.
 If you're bored with potatoes and bananas, you've got another option to choose from.

 Mashed Cooked Butternut Squash

 |Calories from Fat||0|